-The National Statement on Ethical Conduct in Human Research (2007) (National Statement (2007)) consists of a series of Guidelines made in accordance with the National Health and Medical Research Council Act 1992 (the Act).
+The National Statement on Ethical Conduct in Human Research (2007) (National Statement (2007) consists of a series of Guidelines made in accordance with the National Health and Medical Research Council Act 1992 (the Act).
 The National Statement (2007) is subject to rolling review.
 This means that parts of the National Statement will be updated as needed, rather than reviewing the entire document every five years.
+Information about changes to the National Statement can be found below.

 The National Statement (2007) consists of a series of Guidelines made in accordance with the National Health and Medical Research Council Act 1992.
 It is intended for use by: